 Eat fresh seafood while viewing the harbour of Hvar

 Most of the significant historical landmarks on Hvar Island are within walking distance from the harbour.
-You can easily reach St. Stephen’s Cathedral, Hvar Fortress, and other sites just minutes after getting off the boat.
+You can easily reach St. Stephen’s Cathedral, Hvar Fortress, and many of the top things to do in Hvar just minutes after getting off the boat.

 Step inside St. Stephen’s Cathedral for a taste of history